Review our parent handbook by clicking through each section:

 Please be aware that our facilities are equipped with security cameras capable of sound and video.
 The video and sound feed are not constantly monitored but are referenced for training purposes and/or in case of any incidents that may require investigation.
 By registering in the program, you are giving us your consent for your child to be under video surveillance at our facility.
 Video history may be stored for up to 90 days using a 3rd party service provider

-JumpStart follows the “Edmonton PUBLIC SCHOOL” holiday schedule, including the
+JumpStart follows most of the “Edmonton PUBLIC SCHOOL” holiday schedule, including the

 Professional Development days.
 However, we may continue with classes on Edmonton